HeapSpace/vdb2016/content/index.md

     sid:
       - '55'
       - '56'
     title: 'Happiness at Work in IT World'
-    secondspeaker: 'Maja Nedučić'
     type: 'workshop'
-    day:
+    day: 1
-    track:
+    track: 0
-    slot:
+    slot: 6
-    duration: 180
+    duration: 90
+    break: 0
     short:
       - "Happiness at work is one of the 3 most important sources of happiness in life."
       - "You will spend 1/3 of your life at work.
 If you are unhappy at work, life becomes hell."